justatestaccount01/library_system/README.md

 * `Library.sol` extends from ERC721Token and represents the library.
 The deployer of this contract is the library owner.

 * `struct Book` is a proof of concept for the meta information associated with a book.
-It should eventually follow the meta implementaiton defined by openzeppelin.
+It should eventually follow the meta implementaiton defined by openzeppelin and be a URI identifier to somewhere on IPFS.
 * `address[] user_history` records who has owned the book.
-This is actual unnecessary as web3 front end could parse the events over time.
+This is actual unnecessary as web3 front end could parse the events over time and an array can face growth issues.
 * `bool[] repair_history` tracks repair states.
+Also unnecessary, but just for completeness.

 * `mapping (address => bool) public staff` is those accounts who add books and checkout books.